Last updated on January 17, 2017

-The Interagency Council on Homelessness respects your right to privacy and will protect it when you visit our web site.
+We respect your right to privacy and will protect it when you visit our website.
 Here are some things you should know about how we protect your privacy.

-If you sign up for one of our (e-)mailing lists, we'll only send you the kinds of information you've requested.
-We won't maintain your name on the list and won't share your e-mail address with anyone outside the organization.
+- If you sign up for one of our mailing lists, we'll only send you the kinds of information you've requested.
+We won't share your e-mail address with anyone outside the organization.

 Information we collect

-When you submit personal information using our web site--for example, if you sign up for a conference online--we have systems that make sure people outside of ICH cannot access your personal information.
+- When you submit personal information using our web site—for example, if you sign up for a conference online—we have systems that make sure people outside of USICH cannot access your personal information.

-Tampering with ICH's web site is against the law.
+- Tampering with USICH's web site is against the law.
 If anyone tries to tamper with it, they may be punished under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.